An Overview of the North American Language and Culture Assistants Program (Auxiliares de Conversacion) in Spain

 - If you hold dual citizenship and you are a European Union citizen, or you already have a residence card (TIE), we require a medical/physical evaluation stating that you are in good mental and physical condition and have no limitations that would impair your ability to teach.
 This document should be on the doctor’s letterhead and be uploaded on Profex (the online platform, where you will upload application documents).

-The application to the 2017-2018 Teaching Assistant Program in Spain is NOW CLOSED.
-Deadline for submissions typically runs from mid-January to mid-April.
+The application to the 2019-2020 Teaching Assistant Program in Spain is CLOSED.
+The deadline for submissions was April 10th.

 Applicants receive assignments on a first-come, first-serve basis, and most assignments are made in April.
 Those who do not accept their assignment within the first week are at risk of losing it.